Django-LiveView/docs/README.md

 ## Do you want to contribute?

-Edit `one.el`.
+Edit `one.org`.
 It is a org file that contains the documentation and text of the website.

 ## Do you want to build the website?